ClareMcDonald/city-builder-supabase/README.md

 ## Making a plan

 1) **Make a drawing of your app.
-Simple "wireframes"**
+Simple "wireframes"** wireframe drawing in notebook

-1) **Once you have a drawing, name the HTML elements you'll need to realize your vision**
+2) **Once you have a drawing, name the HTML elements you'll need to realize your vision**
+  *** event
+  -div to hold welcome greeting
+  -three image divs for the dropdown images
+  -div to hold slogans
+  -input for for add slogan
+  -add slogan button ***
+  -input for change name
+  -change name button ***
+  -three dropdowns for each of the image selection options ***

-1) **For each HTML element ask: Why do I need this?**
+3) **For each HTML element ask: Why do I need this?**
-1) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How"**
+4) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How"**
-1) **Find all the 'events' (user clicks, form submit, on load etc) in your app.
+5) **Find all the 'events' (user clicks, form submit, on load etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 Does any state change?**
-1) **Think about how to validate each of your features according to a Definition of Done**
+6) **Think about how to validate each of your features according to a Definition of Done**
-1) **Consider what features _depend_ on what other features.
+7) **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?